mstrazar/iONMF/README.md

 ## Basic usage
 The framework is simple to use within Python scripts.
-Assume the data is represented as matrices X1, X2, ...
-XN - data source, where rows represent samples and columns represent features.
+Assume the data is represented as matrices `X1, X2, ...
+XN` - data sources, where rows represent <i>samples</i> and columns represent features.
 There can be multiple feature matrices as long as they share the same number of rows.

 An iONMF model approximates each matrix X_i with a matrix product W H_i, such that